Humanimaliberation/pdfunite-with-bookmarks/README.md

 # pdfunite-with-bookmarks
-merge pdf files and keep pdfbookmarks of input files in output file with updated pagenumbers.
+merges pdf files and keeps pdfbookmarks of input files in output file intact with updated pagenumbers.
+( Similar to `pdftk INPUTFILE(s) cat output OUTPUTFILE` )

-Insert extra pdfbookmark-entries for each file on level 1 while shifting all original bookmarks one level deeper.
+Additionally extra pdfbookmark-entries can be inserted for each file on level 1 whith titles based on filenames.
+If used the original bookmarks will shift one level down.

 Without this file-based extra pdfbookmark entry one can also use `pdftk` directly:
 ```pdftk INPUTFILE(s) cat output OUTPUTFILE```